 This post may contain compensated links.
 Please read our disclaimer for additional information.
 As an Amazon Associate, I earn from qualifying purchases.

-Africa – the world’s second largest continent.
+Africa is the world’s second largest continent.
 Think of Africa and deserts and mountains and jungles and wild animals spring to mind.
 It offers visitors such a diversity of sights and experiences – from the pyramids of Egypt to the plains of the Masai Mara, from the heights of Mt Kilimanjaro to the thunderous roar of Victoria Falls, from the souks of Morocco to the wine route in South Africa.
 A continent rich in history, languages, culture and traditions – a continent like no other.

 I asked some top travel bloggers what their favourite country or experience has been when they have traveled Africa and this are their fantastic responses!
+If you dream of one day taking the Cairo to Cape Town train or traveling from Cape Town to Cairo backpacking get ready for some serious wanderlust.

 LET’S TRAVEL FROM CAPE TOWN TO CAIRO!